Dr. Jan Holden's Interview

 NDERF (Near-Death Experience Research Foundation) offers a website filled with research studies and over 4,700 near-death experience narratives from people around the world, which are translated from several languages.
 NDERF.org

-This book contains over 100 reliable, often firsthand accounts of perceptions during NDEs that were later verified as accurate by credible independent sources--often physicians.
+This book contains over 100 reliable, often firsthand accounts of perceptions during NDEs that were later verified as accurate by credible independent sources--often physicians on the scene.
 These near-death experiencers were everyday people from all over the world, many of whom were clinically dead--unable to see or hear with their physical bodies--and yet able, from a perspective outside their physical bodies, to perceive verifiable objects and events in the material world and sometimes verifiable information from a transmaterial domain.

 The Self Does Not Die is a trailblazing effort to present the most credible cases of consciousness beyond death ever compiled.
 In these cases, rather than relying on secondhand sources, whenever possible the authors have gone back to the original sources, the actual people involved in each case.
 In so doing, they have assembled a unique collection of empirical data that any scholar worthy of the name must take into account.